Feeder setup

 -

-https://install.globalairdata.com/images/zero-field/globalairdata-zero-field-latest.json - Flash the image to the SD card.
-Use Raspberry Pi Imager, balenaEtcher, or another image flashing tool.
+Flash the image to the SD card.

-- Boot the Pi.
+.img.xzfile, choose your SD card, then click Write - Boot the Pi.
 Insert the SD card, connect the SDR and antenna, then power on the Pi.

 -